JusOConnor/Not-Another-Machine-Learning-Project/README.md

 ___
 ## Repurposing for different data
 **Step 1**
 This where most of the work happens.
-The entire engineer_features function is domain-specific.
+The entire engineer_features function is domain specific.
 Moving averages, momentum, and volume ratios are stock concepts.
-For something like customer sales data you would replace those with sales domain features like rolling average order value, days since last purchase, purchase frequency, or month-over-month growth rate.
+For something like customer sales data, you would replace those with sales domain features like rolling average order value, days since last purchase, purchase frequency, or month-over-month growth rate.
 The target variable also changes, instead of "will price go up tomorrow" it might be "will this customer churn" or "will they buy again this month."

 **Step 2**
 FEATURE_COLUMNS then just needs to reflect whatever columns step 1 produces.
 It is a manifest of what step 1 creates, so they always move together.